jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ```

 #### xrd06
+Needs RR config, and has a loopback that'll participate in the L3VPN.
-We'll redistribute the VRF's connected loopback routes into BGP:
+We'll redistribute the VRF's connected loopback routes into BGP vpnv4 and vpnv6:
 ```
 router bgp 65000
  neighbor-group ibgp-v6